 In this project we want to create an intelligent rehabilitation platform for patients with arm palsy.
 The core of this system is a Brain Muscle Machine Interface, which navigates a robot linked to the paralyzed arm of the patient.
 The feedback of this movement reactivates defective connections to the brain.
 The rehabilitation platform is embedded in a serious game which integrates health data, monitors the training progress and motivates the patient in a continuous way.
 The success of the rehabilitation activity becomes visible and comprehensible.

-For further information, please visit www.technik-zum-menschen-bringen.de/projekte/amorsa and keep an eye on www.brainproducts.com/projects.
-We will also keep you updated on “AMoRSA” in future Press Release issues to make sure you will not miss any major steps related to this innovative project.
+For further information, please visit www.technik-zum-menschen-bringen.de/projekte/amorsa.
+We will also keep you updated on “AMoRSA” in future issues of our newsletter to make sure you will not miss any major steps related to this innovative project.